-- 8. Please list any additional structures (residences, outbuildings, etc.), if any, that you would like to allow for in the future. - 9.
-Please list property division, if any, that you would like to allow for in the future:

-10. Describe the access to your property (legal access is required to insure SCLT can uphold its stewardship obligations.
-Legal access is typically via a public road, or is granted via a private easement agreement):
+8. list any additional structures (residences, outbuildings, etc.), if any, that you would allow for in the future.
+9. Please list property division, if any, that you would like to allow for in the future: 10 stewar be access to your property (legal access is required to ensure SCLT can uphold its rdship obligations.
+Legal access is typically via a public road, or is granted via a e easement agreement): Agric ultural Values 11 .
+Please list any agricultural use of your ranch/property: 12 .
+Please list any non-agricultural use of your ranch/property: Habit at 13 funding sources are particularly interested in the conservation of wildlife habitat. give an overview of the biological and habitat values that your ranch provides ing: Common and unusual plants and animals, etc. Creeks/streams/rivers/reservoirs/lakes/ponds (please list number of stream miles) Riparian and wetland habitat Winter range for wildlife Breeding grounds Migration corridors Other Public Benefits 14 .
+Please describe the scenic and special values that your ranch provides: Scenic views from public roads or trails Historic features including homestead buildings Historic events, people or activities associated with the property Cultural artifacts such as petroglyphs 5

-Agricultural Values

-11. Please list any agricultural use of your ranch/property:

-12. Please list any non-agricultural use of your ranch/property:

-Habitat

-- 13. Many funding sources are particularly interested in the conservation of wildlife habitat.
-Please give an overview of the biological and habitat values that your ranch provides including:

-- □ Common and unusual plants and animals, etc.

-- □ Creeks/streams/rivers/reservoirs/lakes/ponds (please list number of stream miles)

-- □ Riparian and wetland habitat

-- □ Winter range for wildlife

-- □ Breeding grounds

-- □ Migration corridors

-Other Public Benefits

-- 14. Please describe the scenic and special values that your ranch provides: - □ Scenic views from public roads or trails - □ Historic features including homestead buildings - □ Historic events, people or activities associated with the property - □ Cultural artifacts such as petroglyphs - Unusual geological features - □ Physical proximity to watersheds and or aquifers

-15. Do you allow hunting or fishing or other access on your land through any formal agreements with WY Game and Fish, grazing associations, or any other entities?
+☐ Unusual geological features Physical proximity to watersheds and or aquifers 15.
+Do you allow hunting or fishing or other access to your land through any formal agreements with WY Game and Fish, grazing associations, or any other entities?
 16. Would you consider allowing public hunting or fishing access through a formal agreement?
 There may be additional funding sources for this type of access.

-17. Do you own 100% of the mineral rights on your deeded property? $\Box$ Yes $\Box$ No

-If you own the mineral rights on your property, you will be required to prohibit surface mining to qualify for most grants and charitable tax benefits.
+17. Do you own 100% of the mineral rights on your deeded property? ☐ Yes ☐ No If you own the mineral rights on your property, you will be required to prohibit surface mining to qualify for most grants and charitable tax benefits.
 If you do not own your mineral rights or own only a portion of the mineral rights, you will need to obtain a letter from a certified geologist stating that the chances of surface mining on your property are so remote as to be negligible.

-- 18. Is there any current or potential energy development in your area? - 19.
-Are there potential recreational/commercial activities for your ranch/property?
-If so, please explain (examples would be hunting programs, bed and breakfast facility, retreat, etc.). - 20.
-If appropriate, please describe your long-range plans, if any, to optimize agricultural productivity on your ranch (fencing, water development, additional acreage, etc.): - 21.
+18. Is there any current or potential energy development in your area?
+19. Are there potential recreational/commercial activities for your ranch/property?
+If so, please explain (examples would be hunting programs, bed and breakfast facility, retreat, etc.).
+20. If appropriate, please describe your long-range plans, if any, to optimize agricultural productivity on your ranch (fencing, water development, additional acreage, etc.): 21.
 How did you find out about SCLT?
 Additional Comments:

-Please include any additional information that you believe would be helpful for the SCLT to consider:

-Signature of Applicant
+consider. you believe would be helpful for the SCL1 to Signature of Applicant Date

-Date